-Your name:
+Academy name:

+Name of complainant: Complainant's email:

-Pupil's name (if relevant):
+Student/ Pupil's name (if relevant):

-Your relationship to the pupil (if relevant):
+Relationship to the pupil (if relevant):

-Address:
+Address: Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

-Stage of Complaint (please circle or delete as appropriate): • Stage Two • Stage Three • Stage Four If at Stage Two, please give details of your complaint, including whether or not you have spoken to anybody at the School about it and attempted to resolve this as a Stage One Concern.

-OR

-If at Stages Three or Four, please give details of why you have decided to escalate this, including why you were dissatisfied with the response at the earlier stage.

-If at Stage Two, please outline what actions do you feel might resolve the problem at this stage?

-OR
+Stage of Complaint (please circle or delete as a ppropriate):

+Stage Two

+Stage Three

+Stage Four

-If at Stages Three or Four, please outline what further actions or remedies do you feel are needed that did not occur at Stage Two and/or Three?
+If at Stage Two, please give details of the complaint, including whether or not it has been attempted to be resolved as a Stage One Concern by contacting a staff member OR If at Stages Three or Four, please give details of why the matter has escalated including why there remains dissatisfaction with the response at the earlier stage.
+If at Stage Two, please outline what actions might resolve the problem at this stage?
+OR If at Stages Three or Four, please outline what further actions or remedies may be needed that did not occur at Stage Two and/or Three?

-Are you attaching any paperwork?
-If so, please give details.
+Please give details of any related paperwork attached to this complaint.

 Signature:

 Date:

+Please return to the Chair of Governors or Clerk to the Governors via the academy's main office.

 Official use

 Date acknowledgement sent:

-Division

 By who:

 Complaint referred to:

 Date: